MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/MHO_CircularFieldRotationCorrection.rst

 reference frame, compensating for the differential parallactic-angle rotation between the two stations.
 The container's axis labels and metadata are unchanged.

-Important!
-This operation is approximate, and treats the rotation as a single static value over the course of a scan, for long scans this may be incorrect.
+.. important:: This operation is approximate, and treats the rotation as a single static value over the course of a scan, for long duration scans this may be incorrect.